yustinayasin/yustinayasin/README.md

 ### 👯 I’m looking to collaborate on any front end project

 ### 🤔 I'm looking for a mentor
 If you like teaching, maybe you can hire me as a mentee.
 There will be give and take of course.
-We can discuss it more :)
+I can be your personal assistant hehe sorry i'm desperate to find a mentor

 ## 🌱 Current Learning
 - basic front end development